 There are up to 70,000 British Columbians living with Alzheimer’s disease or a related dementia and as our baby boomer population continues to age, this number is expected to grow.
 This situation is not unique to British Columbia and is becoming a global epidemic as recently highlighted at the G8 Dementia Summit held in London, England.
 January is Alzheimer awareness month and an opportunity to share information and increase awareness about this degenerative disease.

 The Senate scandal that has been plaguing the Harper government for days on end could not have happened at an oppourtune time – the days leading to Halloween and the Calgary Convention.
-And as one pundit quipped, this one could not be prorogue!
-The control freak that is Prime Minister Harper who one author says is so scared of being caught in public in an unflattering situation lest he be photographed eating in a restaurant holding a fork the wrong way, now finds himself into a corner.

 The recent decision on the human trafficking case involving Filipina caregiver Leticia Sarmiento is a classic example of the futility of getting justice fairly.
 B.C.
 Supreme Court Judge Richard Goepel sentenced Orr to 18 months in jail while the Crown asked for five to six years .
 Defense recommended a conditional sentence of two years less a day.